Last Updated on November 17, 2022

 It’s a fantastically designed game that runs wonderfully smoothly.
 This means that, while it may take a lot of strategy and a couple of run-throughs for you to play it well, even those that prefer lighter strategy games won’t feel out of place.

 Oh, and it’s got some awesome miniatures, too.

 I’m a massive fan of Blood Rage.
 It’s gory, chaotic, and has bits of flesh flying around everywhere.
 But it’s combined some brilliant mechanics, stitching them together seamlessly to create an immensely playable strategy game.

 For veteran strategy gamers, they’ll be familiar with most of the core features but will get a lot from how they’ve been implemented.
 The card-drafting phase is a real opportunity to convey strategic prowess, with foresight and second-guessing your opponents’ actions paying off immeasurably.

 However, Blood Rage’s intuitiveness and sleek design mean it isn’t out of reach for those with less experience, either.
 If you ask me, it could be a great way to help lighter strategy game fans explore something with a little more depth without scaring them off.

-Have you played Blood Rage?
+We hope you enjoyed our Blood Rage review!
+Have you played Blood Rage or any of its expansions?
 We’d love to know what you think!
 Drop a comment below and let the battle begin.